OpenGeoVis/PVGeo/joss/paper.md

 library for integrating geoscientific datasets in a common rendering environment to address various visualization and spatial analysis needs in geoscience.
-The PVGeo package is powered by VTK [@vtkbook] and provides plugins for ParaView, a user-friendly software environment for VTK.
+The PVGeo package is powered by VTK [@vtkbook] and provides plugins for ParaView.
-As a pure-Python package, PVGeo is interoperable with other Python, VTK-based software like the PyVista Python package [@pyvista].
+As a pure-Python package, PVGeo is interoperable with other Python and VTK-based software like the PyVista Python package [@pyvista].